 Public health in the Canary Islands

 The Canary Islands are one of the least affected regions by the coronavirus.
-Despite the high number of visitors and at the time of writing, less than 600 people were infected (1.8% of the population).
 On the island you find the good hospital Dr. Negrín with over 700 hospital beds, which even has the seal of European Excellence 400+.
 If necessary, you will be attended very well and very fast.

 Hygiene and food

 Unfortunately, many people do not respect the basic hygiene measures, even in enclosed spaces like restaurants.
-Unfortunately, there are many restaurants or bars where food is prepared without covering mouth and nose and even the waiters that serve you work without wearing a mask.
-In the next few days, laws will be passed to make the use of the mask compulsory in public places under penalty of a fine.
 To avoid risks, I advise you to order warm food, because the virus is destroyed at more than 60 degrees.
 Another very good decision is to visit open or ventilated places.

 Further down I recommend some restaurants where hygiene is sufficiently guaranteed and which are by the way very tasty.